Data Security for SMBs

 Cloud computing has seeped into every business and what is surprising is that the adoption rates within small and medium enterprises have even increased.
 But, since cloud-computing is ever-evolving, it becomes an arduous task for SMBs to fully understand the working of cloud technology and leverage it for the maximum effect, and fear of compromised data security for SMBs always looms.

 6 Important Tips to Enhance Cloud Data Security for SMBs

 - Access Limitation When Required: Cloud technology is convenient and versatile.
 But its main drawback is that the data becomes accessible to everyone once it is on the cloud.
-Hence, it is necessary that organizations have adequate security measures in place from the first day itself of migrating to the cloud.
-Cloud-based applications need to be configured, so that, access is restricted and prevent human error, misuse and vulnerability.
+Hence, it is necessary that organizations have adequate security measures in place from the first day of migrating to the cloud.
+Cloud-based applications need to be configured, so that, access is restricted and prevents human error, misuse, and vulnerability.

-Proper implementation of CASB solutions help enterprises to inspect for the data on the cloud, and report any violations to policies imposed.
-Also, access control and Identity Access Management (IAM) solutions keep the data secure with limiting access to only those who truly require it.
+Proper implementation of CASB solutions helps enterprises to inspect for the data on the cloud and report any violations to policies imposed.
+Also, access control and Identity Access Management (IAM) solutions keep the data secure by limiting access to only those who truly require it.
 With proper security tools in place like effective CASB solutions, there is no reason why SMBs cannot embrace cloud technology and bear the fruits of it.